General Service updates

 However, to a number of events being cancelled following government COVID-19 advice, the following have been suspended:

 - VE Fund Celebration Fund did not reopen

 The Community Enhancement and Welfare Trusts are open.

-All of our Licensing services are currently only available through email to [email protected] or by telephone 01835 826 662.
+All of our Licensing services are currently only available through email to firstname.lastname@example.org or by phone 01835 826662.